 Looking at the P column we can observe that the interaction effect of the INTERACTION variable on ZRISK is 0.802 (P > 0.05) therefore not statistically significant.
 The probability of getting a critical ratio as large as 0.251 in absolute value is 0.802.
 In other words, the regression weight for INTERACTION in the prediction of ZRISK is not significantly different from zero at the 0.05 level (two-tailed).

-Similarly, ZINVESTMENT has no effect on ZRISK respectively 0.220 (P > 0.05) therefore not statistically significant either.
+Similarly, ZINVESTMENT has no effect on ZRISK respectively 0.220 (P > 0.05) and therefore not statistically significant either.
 The probability of getting a critical ratio as large as 1.227 in absolute value is 0.220.
 In other words, the regression weight for ZINVESTMENT in the prediction of ZRISK is not significantly different from zero at the 0.05 level (two-tailed).

 However, we can see that the relationship between ZREGULATION and ZRISK is statistically significant (P < 0.05).
 In other words, the regression weight for ZREGULATION in the prediction of ZRISK is significantly different from zero at the 0.001 level (two-tailed).